beajoynes/netbox-evaluation/questions.md

 * Can it provide installation instructions?
 * Can it provide provisioning instructions?  -- Config diff ??
 * Can it auto provision?
 * Can it record passive information ? -- (site/rack/device ) status: Planned/retired/Staging/decomissioning and failed/inventory/offline - device specific, other options for racks also.
 Or Storage of devices?
-Plugin available to model these but has an invewntory option in status?
+Plugin available to model these but also has an inventory option in status?
 * Can it replace passive records? -- Again similar to above about what this refers to?
 * Can it produce As-Built drawings? -- real-world installation drawing of topology (?)
 * Can we report from it (Qlik)? -- need more info on this- meeting on Thursday includes Qlik